 To navigate through the LCD menu use the selection knob by rotating to scroll through selections and pressing the knob to make a selection.
-From the main Status screen, press the knob to move into the menu screen (Figure 3.2, page 101).
+From the main status screen, press the knob to move into the menu screen (fig. 3.2, page 99).
 To move backwards in the menu tree, select the top most menu selection on the current screen.
-Selections that will move you backwards through the menu tree are noted by an upwards-facing arrow.
+Selections that will move you backwards through the menu tree are noted by an upwards facing arrow.
+Note that if the menu is left idle it will automatically move back to the main status screen.